Yeewan Koon: University of Hong Kong

 Koon joined the University of Hong Kong in 2005, with a brief to revitalize the Chinese and Japanese art history courses.

 She has served as Chair of the Department of Art History since 2019 and was appointed Associate Dean of Global in 2023.
 During her tenure, she established the MA Programme in Art History and has developed strategic student exchange partnerships with institutions in Singapore, Vietnam, and Scotland.

 Teaching recognition

 Koon has received numerous awards for her teaching, including the HKU Outstanding Teacher Award (2020), the University Grants Committee Teaching Award (2021)—given to the most outstanding teacher across all universities in Hong Kong—and the Faculty Teaching Excellence Award (2013).

 Research and publications

 Books

-Koon is best known for her monograph on Japanese artist Yoshitomo Nara, published by Phaidon Press in 2020.
+Koon wrote a monograph on Japanese artist Yoshitomo Nara, published by Phaidon Press in 2020.
 The book has been translated into Japanese (2023) and Korean (2022) and is considered the definitive scholarly work on the artist.
 In interviews about the book, Koon explained that her goal was to "tell a compelling story that challenged that myth of simplicity" surrounding Nara's work and to "tease out themes that are often left out of narratives on Nara."
 Nara himself has credited Koon's interview process for the book as influential in helping him conceptualize his own exhibitions in new ways.